dwave-examples/frequency-selection/README.md

 Frequency selection problems have to do with assigning frequencies to transmitting and receiving stations for wireless communication.
-Various problem definitions have been discussed in the literature (see, for example, [[1]](#1)), but the problems generally involve choosing the frequencies subject to constraints associated with interference.
+Various problem definitions have been discussed in the literature (see, for example, Ref. [[1]](#1)), but the problems generally involve choosing the frequencies subject to constraints associated with interference.
 Interference occurs when nearby stations use frequencies that are close together.

 In this example, we consider the "feasibility frequency assignment problem" [[1]](#1).
 In this problem, there is a set of stations to which frequencies